other-kat/otherkat-site/collections/_installation/multi---band-excitation-(topolò-installation).md

 <a href="/assets/img/multibandexcitation/mbeinstallfilm.jpg"><img src="/assets/img/multibandexcitation/mbeinstallfilm.jpg" height="300" width="auto"/></a>

 *Multi-Band Excitation* is explored in three forms. an electronics workshop and 'hang out' to discuss theory, and an installation.
-The piece pulls from [Tetsuo Kogawa's][tk] writing and designs for an [FM Transmitter][tkdiagram], Fred Moten and Sefano Harney's [Undercommons][undercommons], Franz Fanon's [writings on the Voice of Fighting Algeria][vofa] and [Radio Alice's][freealice] philosophy towards pirate radio.
+The piece pulls from [Tetsuo Kogawa's][tk] writing and designs for an [FM Transmitter][tkdiagram], Fred Moten and Sefano Harney's [Undercommons][undercommons], Frantz Fanon's [writings on the Voice of Fighting Algeria][vofa] and [Radio Alice's][freealice] philosophy towards pirate radio.

 For a full reference library see our [are.na project channel][arena].
 The first stage of the piece is the workshop and 'hangout', described [here][workshop].